microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

    - Copy from Synthea project subfolder `./output/fhir` to `bundles` BLOB container.
    - You can copy data to Azure Storage using **[Azure AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)** commandline tool or **[Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer#upload-blobs-to-the-container)** user interface.
 - Test the results of FHIR bulk load using Postman `FHIR API` collection to retreive FHIR patient data loaded.
+   - You need to import the FHIR API Postman collection and environment variables:
-   - You can import Postman collection and environment variables for FHIR API from the **[Student Resources folder for Postman](./Resources/Postman)** folder.
+      - You can find the Postman template files (`WTHFHIR.postman_collection.json` and `WTHFHIR.postman_environment.json`) in the `/Postman` folder of the Resources.zip file provided by your coach.
+      - Import the environment and collection template files into your Postman
+      - Configure Postman environment variables specific to your FHIR service instance
    - You need to register your **[public client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/use-postman)** to connect Postman desktop app to FHIR Server.

 ## Success Criteria